Purico complex: Climate and vegetation

 Increased moisture availability during the ice ages caused the development of glaciers on Purico; at times, an ice cap with outlet glaciers covered an area of 200 km2-250 km2 at 5000 m elevation on Purico.
 Apparently three different stages of glaciation occurred, the third between 30,000–25,000 years ago, the second between 50,000–60,000 years ago and the first over 100,000 years ago.
 Moraines associated with Lake Tauca appear to be either small or nonexistent.
 These glaciations have left moraines on Purico which extend for many kilometres at altitudes of 4400–4600 m, sometimes descending as far down as 4200 m.
 The moraines reach heights of 10 m on the eastern side of Purico and 2–5 m on its western side.
 These moraines are covered with boulders and accompanied by striated surfaces and erratics.
-Penitentes still occur on Purico to this day.
+There are no present-day glaciers in the region, but the ground is covered in snow featuring penitentes for part of the year.
+Permafrost with active freeze-thaw cycles has been identified underground and is associated with periglacial phenomena like patterned ground.

 Eruptive history

 The Purico complex is the source of the major Purico ignimbrite, which was emplaced at the time of the Jaramillo geomagnetic reversal.
 It was originally called Cajon ignimbrite and attributed to an area northwest of Purico known as Chaxas.
 Also, the Toconao ignimbrite was originally attributed to the Purico complex, but now the La Pacana caldera is considered to be its source.

 The Purico ignimbrite itself covers a surface area of 1500 km2 over the whole complex, and its volume has been estimated to be 80–100 km3 with an additional 0.4 km3 contributed by tephra fall deposits.
 The ignimbrite is 250 m thick and becomes thinner westward, with more distal sectors reaching thicknesses of 25 m.
 Potassium-argon dating has yielded ages between 1,380,000 ± 70,000 and 870,000 ± 520,000 years ago for the Purico ignimbrite.
 The 2 km3 large "dacitic dome D" has an age of 980,000 ± 50,000 and may thus have formed at the same time as the ignimbrites.
 The emplacement of the Purico ignimbrite was part of a pulse of activity in the Altiplano-Puna volcanic complex 1 million years ago.